What Does A Mono Rash Look Like

 The Mono Rash: Appearance and Characteristics

 A mono rash isn't always present in individuals with mononucleosis.
 In fact, it's estimated that only a small percentage of people with mono develop a rash.
-However, when it does occur, it can manifest in a variety of ways, making it sometimes challenging to identify.
+Still, when it does occur, it can manifest in a variety of ways, making it sometimes challenging to identify.

 Here are some common characteristics of a mono rash: